 Course Materials for: ‘Being a Leader and the Effective Exercise of Leadership: An Ontological/Phenomenological Model’

-Slide-Deck Textbook and course materials (1000 pages) for the Leadership Course held at the Zayed University Convention Center, Dubai, UAE, 6 - 9 January and 11 - 13 January, 2015.
+Slide-Deck Textbook and course materials (1290 pages) for the Leadership Course taught at the University of California, Los Angeles, August/September 2021.

 This leadership course is designed to leave students being leaders and exercising leadership effectively as their natural self-expression – rather than attempting to learn the characteristics, styles, and skills of noteworthy leaders, and then trying to remember and apply them where appropriate.

 The course is not designed to merely leave the students with knowledge (that is not designed to leave students “knowing” about leaders and leadership and able to cogently discuss the issues surrounding leader and leadership).
 Rather, the course is designed to give students actual access to being a leader and the effective exercise of leadership as their natural self-expression.
 Our promise to the students is that if they honor their word to fulfill the requests we make of them they will leave the course being leaders and exercising leadership effectively as their natural self-expression.